risd-creative-programming/s14-creative-programming-projects/readme.md

 ##Check-ins
-Check-in weeks there is no group meeting.
+There will be check-in weeks on weeks there is no group meeting.
 Optionally, you can sign up for an individual skype meeting with either Evelyn or Lauren, you do not need sign up with your main advisor.
-There will be various time slots during the week, see the sign-up [here]().
+There will be various time slots during the week, see the sign-up [here (TBD)]().

-##Expectations
+##Course Expectations
 This course is mostly self-directed.
 As such, it will not contain many direct assignments.
 When there are expected assignments to be completed, they will be assigned and clearly designated at least 1 week before.
 Evaluation will primarily come from your ability to:
 - organize and schedule your project
 - identify obstacles and articulate them to the class